 "Any staff member who receives or discovers information about a potential suicide (notes, threats, conversations, etc.) will immediately notify the principal."
 [3423P, page 1].
 Also, contact the student's counselor so action may be taken to assist the student.
-Please refer to section - Youth Suicide

-Substance Abuse By Staff - Reporting Process
+Substance Abuse by Staff Reporting Process